Coppull: Religion

-The village has several places of worship, Coppull Parish C of E Church, St John the Divine C of E Church, St Oswald's Roman Catholic Church, Spendmore Lane Methodist Church and Preston Road Methodist Church.
+The village has several places of worship, Coppull Parish C of E Church, St John the Divine C of E Church, St Oswald's Roman Catholic Church and Spendmore Lane Methodist Church.

 Sport

 Owing to Coppull's coal mining history and proximity to Wigan, the sport of rugby league has had a strong presence in the village.
 Chorley Panthers is a successful youth and amateur club based at Chisnall playing fields.
 Coppull is also home to Coppull United F.C, an amateur football team who currently play in the West Lancashire Premier Division.

 An amateur and professional boxing club is based at Coppull Mill.

 Coppull also has a long tradition of Martial Arts with both Karate and Kung Fu clubs in the district.
 Red Sun Shotokan Karate Club has been based at St. John's Church Hall in Coppull since 1986 and was founded by P.A.J.
 Handyside, 9th Dan.

 Coppull is also home to Springfield Park Leisure Centre which holds classes for all age groups including freestyle, trampolining and indoor rock climbing.